Navigation

 • No penalty for spelling errors

-Testing accommodations offered
+Testing accommodations offered:

-• Extended time by 50 percent
+• Extended time by 50%

 • Directions read orally

-• Use of a calculator
+• Allow use of calculator

 Our Team